 OK, I have to be honest and say that I have never really liked Brussels sprouts.
 In fact, I actually intensely disliked them for years.
 And then along comes Houston's Restaurant and my opinion did a 180.
 Yep, they fixed these roasted brussels sprouts with a maple balsamic glaze that was out-of-this-world fantastic!
 I was hooked!

-This picture doesn’t do these delicious sprouts justice.
-They’re sweet, a little crunchy and the perfect side to any meal.
-I like to serve mine with holiday turkey, grilled salmon or even my bacon wrapped chicken.
+This picture doesn't do these delicious sprouts justice.
+They're sweet, a little crunchy and the perfect side to any meal.
+I like to serve mine with holiday turkey, grilled Cajun salmon or even my avocado stuffed chicken breast.
 Hope you enjoy!

 - 1 cup pecans